St Peter's Dyrham

 St Peter's Church, Dyrham is the Anglican parish church of Dyrham, South Gloucestershire, England.
-Originating in the mid-13th century, it is listed at Grade I for its exceptional architectural and historic interest.
+Dating from the mid-13th century, the church is listed Grade I for its exceptional architectural and historic interest.
 The church stands immediately beside Dyrham Park, with which it has long-standing historical connections and to which it is linked by a private doorway from the south aisle.
 Notable among its burials is the elaborate tomb of George Wynter, Clerk of the Ships and one of the investors in Sir Francis Drake's 1577 circumnavigation of the globe.

 History and architecture

-The oldest fabric of the church dates from the mid-13th century.
+The oldest fabric of the church dates from the mid-13th century, likely around 1280.
 The three-stage west tower and the south porch are early 15th century, and the church was altered and enlarged about 1470.
 The south aisle was restored after 1688 for the statesman William Blathwayt when the neighbouring mansion at Dyrham Park was rebuilt; the interior was redecorated in 1964 by E. F. Tew.

 Built of limestone rubble with freestone dressings and Cotswold stone-slate roofs, the plan comprises west tower, south-west porch, nave and chancel with north and south aisles.
 The Perpendicular tower has diagonal buttresses, a parapet with gargoyles, and a west door beneath a three-light window; the second stage has lancets and a clock on the south face, and the belfry has paired two-light openings with trefoil heads.